-The latest version of the long-awaited reform of the Resource Management Act would slow down every resource consent by involving every tribe in every district in every decision.
+The Resource Legislation Amendment Act 2017, intended to streamline the Resource Management Act 1991, could slow down resource consents by potentially involving every tribe in every district in every decision.

 The reform was to streamline the Resource Management Act 1991, a 314-page tome introduced by former Labour Environment Minister Geoffrey Palmer.

-The Resource Management Act quickly turned into an ogre, heaping costs and delays on anything to do with resource consents.
+That Act gradually turned into an ogre, heaping costs and delays on anything to do with resource consents.
 It needed substantial reform.

-The RLA Bill is wide-reaching and also touches the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, the Environmental Protection Authority Act 2011, the Conservation Act 1987, the Reserves Act 1977, and the Public Works Act 1981.
+The Resource Legislation Amendment Act is wide-reaching.
+It touches the Exclusive Economic Zone and Continental Shelf (Environmental Effects) Act 2012, the Environmental Protection Authority Act 2011, the Conservation Act 1987, the Reserves Act 1977, and the Public Works Act 1981.

-The current National-led Government started this project soon after election to power in 2008 but due to pet hates, infighting, and ministerial incompetence, progress has been difficult.
+The current National-led Government started this project soon after election to power in 2008 but due to pet hates, infighting, and Ministerial missteps, progress was difficult.

 Lacking support to pass the bill, National Ministers, most notably the current Environment Minister Nick Smith, turned to their friends in the Maori Party who promised support in return for the addition of "iwi participation clauses".